browniefed/react-native-animation-book/INTERPOLATION.md

 You may be thinking to yourself, well what if the user moves the card more than `150`?
 Well some users may think it will automatically stop and our `_opacityAnimation` will stay at `.2`.
 That isn't the case be default.

 You must specify how the interpolation should be extrapolated.
-If you want it to stop at `.2` no matter how far the `x` goes than you must specify `extrapolate:'clamp'` like os.
+If you want it to stop at `.2` no matter how far the `x` goes than you must specify `extrapolate:'clamp'` like so.

 ```
 this._opacityAnimation = this._animatedValue.x.interpolate({
     inputRange: [0, 150],
     outputRange: [1, .2],
     extrapolate: 'clamp'
 });
 ```

 Clamp is VERY IMPORTANT to remember as you may have unintended side effects, especially when dealing with colors and rotation.

-Additioanlly you must pass in the same amount of values in `inputRange` and `outputRange`.
+Additionally you must pass in the same amount of values in `inputRange` and `outputRange`.
 This can be weird as you may find yourself duplicating some values in `outputRange` occasionally.
 I've mostly run into this sort of thing when dealing with colors.

 ## Extrapolate